Where: Paris, France

 What: One of Paris’ most iconic buildings with dizzying views over the city.
 Just don’t try to throw a penny off the side!

-Remember to bring: Binoculars, your loved one!
+Remember to bring: Binoculars and your loved one!

 Watch Justine Shapiro and Adela Ucar reveal their reasons why Paris is one of their favourite cities:

 The tower came out of a desire to win a competition based on building a centrepiece for the 1889 Exposition Universelle, a French World Fair meant to commemorate the 100th anniversary of the French Revolution.
-The two original engineers for the tower were actually Maurice Koechlin and Emile Nouguier and Koechlin was responsible for the first official sketch of the tower.
+The two original engineers for the tower were actually Maurice Koechlin and Emile Nouguier, and Koechlin was responsible for the first official sketch of the tower.
 Initially, the now famous Gustav Eiffel had little interest in the tower, but later became the main supporter of it once seeing the design develop into a more intricate tower with intricate, decorative arches and a glass pavilion towards the bottom of the tower.

 Eiffel, once fully committed to the project, presented plans for the tower to the Societe des Ingienieurs Civils and explained that it would be a symbol of France’s gratitude for the revolution as well as a monument to the scientific movement that was now fully in swing.

 The tower was only supposed to be up for 20 years as part of the rules for the competition included being easily demolished.
-However, the City recognized how valuable it was for communication and it was allowed to stay.
+However, the City recognised how valuable it was for communication and it was allowed to stay.
 Since then, the tower has been regularly modified, renovated, and changed to fit the needs of its growing number of visitors.

 Who was Gustav Eiffel?